 Technology and social perception fueling drug abuse“Most of the substances in NPS are legal, so the dealers buy these substances and mix them here in the country and that’s when the drug becomes illegal,” said Malaysia’s National Anti-Drugs Agency (AADK) director-general, Dr Abdul Halim Mohd Hussin.

 Users of synthetic drugs typically use the internet and encrypted apps such as WhatsApp to obtain their illicit goods.
-This makes is hard to trace both the suppliers and users as many are smart students and even successful professionals.
+This makes

 In addition, the low pricing is also another key reason why many school and university students are involved.

 This is reflected in a 2014 study by Singapore’s Task Force on Youths and Drugs, which found that most young cannabis abusers arise from middle or high socioeconomic backgrounds.

 “Close to two-thirds of new abusers in 2016 were under the age of 30,” Mr Shanmugam said, citing a survey conducted by the National Council Against Drug Abuse, in 2016.
 It discovered that young people below the age of 30 were more open-minded towards

 The situation is also similar to Malaysia, where the problem is compounded by the rise in online drug availability.